-With the lack of a national emissions policy, the states have filled the policy vacuum setting net zero targets and policies to support the development of critical transmission infrastructure and the uptake of renewable energy as the fleet of coal-fired generators retire.
-And the Federal Government have extended the life of ARENA by providing additional funding as the market eagerly waits for more details on the Technology Investment Roadmap.
+Over the last five years, the states have rapidly filled the policy vacuum setting net zero targets and policies to support the development of critical transmission infrastructure and the uptake of renewable energy, as the fleet of coal-fired generators retire.

-In parallel with the ESB’s body of work, AEMO has been progressing major reform on the Integrated System Plan and update to its renewables integration study whilst the AEMC continued in its role to consider rule changes put forward by market proponents.
+In parallel with the ESB’s body of work, AEMO has been progressing the Integrated System Plan (ISP) and updating its renewables integration study, whilst the AEMC continued in its role in considering rule changes put forward by market proponents.

-Both the AEMC and AEMO now have new leadership and have signalled the importance of collaboration between the two organisations.
+Both the AEMC and AEMO have well-established new leaders and both have signalled the importance of collaboration between the two organisations.
 This provides stakeholders with greater confidence in returning to the original governance structure where the AEMC and AEMO have defined roles no longer requiring the oversights and coordination of the ESB.

-We are calling on the state energy ministers to consider an alternative recommendation to the ESB in their next National Energy Cabinet meeting scheduled in September where the ongoing role of the ESB will be discussed:
+We are calling on energy ministers to consider an alternative recommendation to the ESB:

-• Institute a Market Bodies Forum (MBF) that gives energy ministers a singular forum to engage with the heads of the market bodies on policy and reforms needed with AEMC as secretariat.
+- Institute a Market Bodies Forum (MBF) that gives energy ministers a singular forum to engage with Industry and Stakeholders on policy and reforms needed with independent body and Senior Officials as secretariat.

-Download the full discussion paper here: ESB Role post 2021 discussion paper Final
+Download the full discussion paper here: ESB Role discussion paper refresh